kashifnaz/IBM-Data-Science-Capstone-Project/README.md

 # IBM Data Science Capstone Project
- This is the IBM Data Science Professional Certficate's capstone project.
+ This is the IBM Data Science Professional Certificate's capstone project.